Knowledge. Experience. Results.

 Although legal representation is not required because this is not a court matter, having an experienced DUI lawyer at your side will most often serve to positively impact the outcome of your hearing.
 Turn to the Law Office of Michael Mirer, P.A. to help defend your case.
 We are available 24/7 and have years of experience and are ready to help defend your case!

-Attorney Michael Mirer has defended countless clients against drunk driving charges and can provide the aggressive and smart advocacy you need before the court.
+Miami DUI Attorney Michael Mirer has defended countless South Florida clients against drunk driving and BUI charges and can provide the aggressive and smart advocacy you need before the court.

 What is a DUI in Florida?